fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [mKeRix/room-assistant](https://github.com/mKeRix/room-assistant) - Presence tracking and more for automation on the room-level
 - [pad-ws/pad.ws](https://github.com/pad-ws/pad.ws) - Whiteboard as an IDE, draw and code in your browser
 - [dermotduffy/advanced-camera-card](https://github.com/dermotduffy/advanced-camera-card) - A comprehensive camera card for Home Assistant
 - [fredrikburmester/streamystats](https://github.com/fredrikburmester/streamystats) - Streamystats is a statistics service for Jellyfin, providing analytics and data visualization.